WilliamDrt/Direttore/How_to_make_a_theme.md

 | Buttons          | 22x22        |                                                              |
 | Buttons Overlays | 18x18        |                                                              |

-If you have any questions or/and ideas pleas start a new [issue](https://github.com/WilliamDrt/DrtFMngPreview/issues).
+If you have any questions or/and ideas please start a new [issue](https://github.com/WilliamDrt/DrtFMngPreview/issues).

 DrtFMngPreview with a (half done) white theme: